GD Topic - Monkeypox Outbreak: A Wake-Up Call for Better Disease Surveillance

 2022-2024 Monkeypox Outbreak

-The monkeypox outbreak in 2022 was the first large-scale spread of the disease outside its usual endemic regions in Central and West Africa to non-endemic countries across Europe, North America, South America, Asia, and the Middle East.
+The monkeypox outbreak 2022 was the first large-scale spread of the disease.
+It spread from outside its usual endemic regions (Central and West Africa) to non-endemic countries across Europe, North America, South America, Asia, and the Middle East.

-The first case of the 2022 outbreak was reported in the United Kingdom in May, and by August 2022 over 14,000 laboratory-confirmed cases were reported globally, signaling the start of a global health concern.
-In India, the first monkeypox case was detected on July 14, 2022, when a traveler from the UAE, who had returned to Kerala, developed symptoms.
-This marked India's entry into the global outbreak, with subsequent cases being reported in various states, particularly among individuals with a history of international travel.
+The first case of the 2022 outbreak was reported in the United Kingdom in May.
+By August 2022, over 14,000 laboratory-confirmed cases were reported globally, signaling the start of a global health concern.
+In India, the first monkeypox case was detected on July 14, 2022.
+It was detected when a traveler from the UAE, who had returned to Kerala, started developing symptoms.
+This marked India's entry into the global outbreak, with subsequent cases being reported in various states.
+The cases were found particularly among individuals with a history of international travel.

 As cases increased worldwide, the World Health Organization (WHO) declared monkeypox a Public Health Emergency of International Concern (PHEIC) in July 2022.
 With PHEIC, the World Health Organization emphasized the urgent need for coordinated global action.
 The Indian government also increased its surveillance, issued guidelines for healthcare facilities, and educated people about the symptoms and preventive measures of monkeypox.
-By May 2023, the PHEIC was declared over after WHO saw a decline in global cases.
+By May 2023, when WHO saw a decline the global cases, it declared the PHEIC over.

-In DRC, monkeypox has been reported for more than a decade and the number of reported cases increased every year.
-In 2023, the number of reported cases increased significantly, and by mid-August 2024, the number exceeded the previous year’s total cases by more than 15,600 cases and 537 deaths.
-Due to the emergence and rapid spread of a new virus strain, clade 1b through sexual networks in DRC and its detection in its neighboring countries, on 14 August 2024 the World Health Organization (WHO) Director-General declared monkeypox a Public Health Emergency of International Concern (PHEIC) under the International Health Regulations (2005).
+Monkeypox has been reported for more than a decade in the DRC.
+Also, the number of reported cases has increased every year.
+In 2023, the number of reported cases increased significantly.
+By mid-August 2024, the number exceeded the previous year’s total cases by more than 15,600 cases and 537 deaths.
+Due to the emergence and rapid spread of a new virus strain, clade 1b through sexual networks in DRC and its detection in its neighboring countries, on 14 August 2024, the World Health Organization (WHO) Director-General declared monkeypox a Public Health Emergency of International Concern (PHEIC) under the International Health Regulations (2005).

-To speed up vaccine access, the Director-General of WHO also initiated the process for Emergency Use Listing (EUL), allowing for faster approval and procurement by global partners such as Gavi and UNICEF.
+To speed up vaccine access, the Director-General of the WHO also initiated Emergency Use Listing (EUL).
+It allowed faster approval and procurement by global partners such as Gavi and UNICEF.
 In addition, WHO coordinated efforts with vaccine manufacturers and partners through the interim Medical Countermeasures Network to ensure the equitable distribution of vaccines, therapeutics, diagnostics, and other critical tools.
 Since then, WHO has been working with affected countries and partners to control these outbreaks.

 Current Situation of Monkeypox

 In November 2024, WHO conducted the latest global mpox rapid risk assessment.
-According to the gathered information, the risk of monkeypox was assessed as follows:
+According to the report, the risk of monkeypox was assessed as follows:

-• Clade Ib MPXV: This clade is predominantly affecting non-endemic areas, including the Democratic Republic of the Congo (DRC) and neighboring countries, and is considered to pose a high risk.
+• Clade Ib MPXV is affecting non-endemic areas, including the Democratic Republic of the Congo (DRC) and neighboring countries.
+It is considered to pose a high risk.

-• Clade Ia MPXV: This clade, primarily circulating in endemic regions within the DRC, is also categorized as high-risk.
+• Clade Ia MPXV is primarily circulating in endemic regions within the DRC.
+It is also categorized as high-risk.

-• Clade II MPXV: It is observed in countries such as Nigeria and other areas in West and Central Africa, and is assessed to present a moderate risk.
+• Clade II MPXV is observed in countries such as Nigeria and other areas in West and Central Africa.
+It is assessed to present a moderate risk.

-• Clade IIb MPXV: This clade is associated with the ongoing global mpox epidemic, and is also deemed to have a moderate risk.
+• Clade IIb MPXV is associated with the ongoing global mpox epidemic.
+It is also deemed to have a moderate risk.

 Monkeypox Cases: Statistics